dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 ### Monte Carlo

-<span color="red">MC uses *experiences*, sample of sequences of states, actions, and rewards to estimate the average sample returns (*not expected returns as seen in DP*).</span> As more returns are observed, the average should converge to the expected value.
+<span class="red">MC uses *experiences*, sample of sequences of states, actions, and rewards to estimate the average sample returns (*not expected returns as seen in DP*).</span> As more returns are observed, the average should converge to the expected value.
 MC methods works only for episodic tasks.
 Each episode contains experiences and each episode eventually terminates.
 Only on the completion of an episode are value estimates and policies changed.
 This shows that MC methods are incremental learning methods, episode-by-episode sense but not in a step-by-step (online) sense.
 In MC like DP, we solve two problems of *prediction* and *control*.
 In MC prediction, given a policy we estimate state-value function or action-value function.
 In MC control, the goal is to find approximate optimal policy for an unknown MDP environment or a very large MDP environment.

 There are two ways to solve MC control problem either *on-policy* or *off-policy*.
 For on-policy method, we estimate $$v_{\pi}$$ (or $$q_{\pi}$$) for the current behaviour policy $$\pi$$.
 For off-policy method, given two polices $$\pi$$ and $$b$$ we estimate $$v_{\pi}$$ (or $$q_{\pi}$$) but all we have are episodes following from policy $$b$$.
 The policy being learned about $$pi$$ is called *target policy*.
 The policy used to generate behaviour $$b$$ is called *behaviour policy*.